louis-she/minetorch/README.md

 and that's it, your spreadsheet should be automatically updated when you start your training process.

-> Minetorch update the sheet in async way, so it will not slow down the training speed.
+> MineTorch update the sheet in async way, so it will not slow down the training speed.

 ## Quick Start